-Depending on the device you use, we may employ a third-party to enhance our Services.
-By using or interacting with these third-parties, you’re also subject to their policies.
+If you use a web-based Service or Website that uses third-party solutions, you are also bound by their Terms.
+For more information about third-parties we use, visit Third-Parties.
 We reserve the right to contact you about updates or changes regarding your account and/or Services, and to advise you about events that may affect your Services.
 To learn more about these relationships, visit Third-Parties.

 The Customer’s data (meaning the organization’s data) belongs to the Customer.
 If a Customer requests to cancel their account, their data may be permanently deleted from our servers.
 Customers should remove and safeguard all of their organization’s data, before requesting to delete their account.
 If this doesn’t happen, further access to the Customer’s account may not be possible.
 We will also disconnect any connection we had established to your account information and delete all account credentials.

 With that said, some portions of Customer data, including aggregate data related to analytical research, benchmarking, and performance tracking (among others) may remain on our servers on a backup server or in media indefinitely.
 For information about how we backup, recover, or restore our Services, please visit our Data Security Measures page.

 Do Not Track (“DNT”) is an optional browser setting that allows you to express your preferences regarding tracking by advertisers and other third-parties.
 We do not currently respond to DNT signals.
 Therefore, please be advised that third-party web analytics companies may collect information about your online activities over time and across our website and other online properties.

 If any Customer has special requirements regarding data transport or deletion, please send us a written request to the address provided at the end of this page.
 Upon consideration, we may be able to accommodate your needs, however an additional charge may be warranted.